madhankb/OSD-SM-HTTP-basic-authentication/README.md

 1. Deploy an EC2 instance in the same VPC and subnet as the managed OpenSearch service domain.
 2. Set up Docker/Kubernetes and its dependencies on the instance.
 3. Utilize the attached `docker-compose.yml` file to launch a self-managed dashboards container.
 After the container is running, you can easily access and interact with all the saved objects.
-4. To enable TLS, add the attributes mentioned in the following link as environment variables.
-[Reference Link](https://opensearch.org/docs/latest/install-and-configure/install-dashboards/tls/)
+4. To enable TLS, add the attributes mentioned in this [link](https://opensearch.org/docs/latest/install-and-configure/install-dashboards/tls/) as environment variables.

 ## Additional Benefit of setting up self-managed dashboards in ECS:
 One notable advantage of setting up a standalone OpenSearch Dashboards is that when it is deployed on AWS ECS Fargate, it generates a public IP.
 This allows the standalone dashboards to be accessed over the internet without the need for setting up a reverse proxy.
 As a result, the OpenSearch domains will be within the VPC and standalone dashboards will be available in public, enabling seamless connectivity and eliminating the complexity of configuring additional infrastructure components.
 This simplifies the setup process and provides convenient access to the dashboards from anywhere on the internet without compromising security or requiring additional network configurations.